 Mild Hearing Loss

-If you catch a hearing loss while it is still mild you will have an advantage using hearing aids like the Lexie Lumen.
+If you catch a hearing loss while it’s still mild you will have an advantage using hearing aids like the Lexie Lumen.
 The Lumen is fine-tuned to make speech clearer without making sound louder than you need.

 Moderate Hearing Loss

 Moderate hearing loss will lead to experiencing hearing difficulties in many day-to-day situations.
-It becomes difficult to keep up with conversations, even in quiet environments, and understanding speech when you cannot see the person’s face.
+It becomes difficult to keep up with conversations, even in quiet environments.
+Understanding speech when you cannot see the person’s face can be a real challenge.
 Talking on the telephone will become quite difficult and listening will be challenging.
 You may find yourself becoming more irritated, frustrated, or withdrawn than before.

-A hearing aid, like the Lexie Lumen, will amplify sounds at the levels and pitches where your ear is no longer functioning well and it will help you to hear better in different listening environments.
+A hearing aid, like the Lexie Lumen, will amplify sounds at the levels and pitches where your ear is no longer functioning well.
+It will help you to hear better in different listening environments.
 You will feel more confident, more relaxed, and less drained by the effort required to listen.